ashrafulalamasad/3EM-SD1-JavaScript-Codes/README.md

 #### ✅ Solution:
 - A loop runs from 1 to 100.
 - It checks if a number is even and prints it.
+- I used for loop to solve this problem.